MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ## Sending Commands to Misty

-While you can use a REST client such as Postman and directly send [REST](/apis/api-reference/rest) commands to Misty, we also provide a [JavaScript API](/apis/api-reference/all-functions) for this purpose.
+To send API commands to Misty in a skill, you can use the [JavaScript API](/apis/api-reference/all-functions) or this community-created [Python wrapper](https://github.com/MistyCommunity/MistyI/tree/master/API_Wrappers/Python).
+To experiment with the API, you can also use a REST client such as Postman and send [GET and POST](/apis/api-reference/rest) commands to Misty directly.

+Misty's API includes commands for:
+* Display and light control
+* Audio control
+* Face detection, training, and recognition
+* Locomotion
+* Mapping
+* Head movement
+* Configuration and information

+The [Misty I GitHub repo](https://github.com/MistyCommunity/MistyI) contains a variety of sample skills that you can use to test and adapt into your own custom uses.

+### Calling the REST API Programmatically

-The ```lightClient.js``` sample is a JavaScript helper [available at our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills/Tools/javascript).
-It lets you call  Misty's API commands simply by passing in the command name and parameters.
-The example function `RunMe` shows how you can use ```lightClient.js``` to call the ```GetHelp``` and ```DriveTime``` commands.
+The ```lightClient.js``` sample is a JavaScript helper [available at the Misty I GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills/Tools/javascript).
+It lets you call Misty's REST API simply by passing in the command name and parameters.

-The [Misty I repo](https://github.com/MistyCommunity/MistyI) contains a variety of sample skills that you can use to test and adapt into your own custom uses.
+The example function `RunMe` uses ```lightClient.js``` to call the ```GetHelp``` and ```DriveTime``` API commands.

 ```javascript
 RunMe();